-On behalf of our CEO, Bernice A. King, it is with great pleasure that I invite you and/or your organization to participate in our 5th year summer youth camp, Camp NOW.
+On behalf of our CEO, Bernice A. King, it is with great pleasure that The Martin Luther King Jr. Center for Nonviolent Social Change invites you and/or your organization to participate in our 6th year summer youth camp, Camp NOW.
 At Camp NOW, participants will develop and enhance their leadership and conflict reconciliation skills based on Dr. King’s nonviolent philosophy and methodology, which we call Nonviolence 365.
 The camp will prepare youth to be influential leaders and change agents serving as catalysts to their peers.
 We’re presenting a fantastic opportunity for young people to experience an amazing two weeks of Education, Inspiration and Entertainment.

-Camp NOW also includes a Civil Rights Tour of Montgomery, Selma and Birmingham, Alabama, with the following site scheduled for visits:
+Camp NOW also includes a Civil Rights Tour of Birmingham and Montgomery, Alabama with the following site scheduled for visits:

 - Birmingham Civil Rights Institute (Birmingham)